ryan-mahoney/Framework/docs/setup/index.rst

 Nginx & PHP-FPM
 ***************

-Nginx is the recommended web-server for FMF.
+Nginx is the recommended web-server for Opine-PHP.

 .. code-block:: nginx